Impaired driving in Canada: History

 One of the first reported criminal cases regarding drinking and driving in Canada was an Alberta decision in 1920 called R. v.
 Nickle.
 In that case, the appeal court found that the act of driving while intoxicated was an unlawful act that could support a manslaughter conviction.

 In 1921, the Parliament of Canada first created a summary conviction offence for drinking and driving, called "driving while intoxicated".
 At the time, the courts interpreted intoxication to mean substantial inebriation, and more than just being under the influence of alcohol.
 The minimum penalty for the first offence was seven days in jail.
 The minimum penalty for the second offence was one month in jail.
 The minimum penalty for a third offence was three months in jail.

 In 1925, Parliament amended the Criminal Code to include a new offence of driving while intoxicated by a narcotic.
 The offences were also amended to include "care or control" of a motor vehicle, not just driving.

-In 1930, Parliament changed the offence to a hybrid offence, giving the Crown the option to proceed with the more serious indictable offence procedure.
+In 1930, Parliament changed the offence to a hybrid offence, giving the Crown prosecutor the option to proceed with the more serious indictable offence procedure.

 Difficulties arose regarding how to prove someone was in care or control of a motor vehicle, and what the test should be.
 In 1947, Parliament amended the Criminal Code, adding a presumption of care or control when a person was found sitting in the driver's seat of a motor vehicle.
 This did not answer all of the problems regarding the test (i.e. when a person is not found in the driver's seat of a motor vehicle).
 Many of the court's answers to those questions remain in conflict today.

 In 1951, Parliament re-worded the law, making it an offence to operate or have care or control of a motor vehicle while the driver's ability to operate the motor vehicle was impaired by alcohol or other drugs.

 The breathalyzer was made into a practical police tool by Robert Frank Borkenstein in 1952, which allowed for the police to measure a person's blood alcohol concentration.
 The first Canadian test of the breathalyzer was in Ontario in 1954.
 By 1962, police were using the breathalyzer for "mass testing".
 However, the test was voluntary, and could only be used as confirmatory evidence.

 In 1969 (fifteen years after the introduction of the breathalyzer into Canada), Parliament created an offence of driving while "over 80" (over 80 milligrams of alcohol per 100 millilitres of blood).
 In 1976, Parliament made the penalty the same as driving while impaired, created the offence of refusing to provide a breath sample (with the same penalties), and created laws allowing the police to use roadside screening devices.
 Both offences are now set out in the same section of the Criminal Code, section 320.14.